EdgeApp/edge-docs/source/index.html.md

     "ethereumKey": "65256374d98202d11b22d74a5d89960cf50d71f45a3d4f7641e1c2ce3b2bdc89"
   }
 }
-const readOnlyWalletInfo = currencyPlugin.derivePublicKey(walletInfo)
+const readOnlyWalletKey = currencyPlugin.derivePublicKey(walletInfo)

 // Output:
 {
-  "type": "wallet:ethereum",
-  "id": "lZvB9W1waiDHn52JRzUjfqAbyp1wyN5jreKbdyto4pI=",
-  "keys": {
   "ethereumAddress": "0x9ba8075585b5fad5c0455894a667715374f1ed63"
 }
-}
 ```

-Converts a spending-capable [`ABCWalletInfo`](#abcwalletinfo) structure into a receive-only [`ABCWalletInfo`](#abcwalletinfo).
+Converts a spending-capable [`ABCWalletInfo`](#abcwalletinfo) structure into a receive-only wallet.
+The core will treat the return value as the `keys` member of a new [`ABCWalletInfo`](#abcwalletinfo) structure.
 This has multiple uses:

 1. Saving a unencrypted wallet on the local device for offline balance checks.
 2. Sharing a wallet with another user is a watch-only mode.

-For Bitcoin, this means replacing the private seed with a xpub-format key.
-For Ethereum, it means replacing the private key with the payment address.
-Please see the [`ABCWalletInfo`](#abcwalletinfo) for documentation on the various key types Airbitz understands.
+For Bitcoin, this means converting the private seed into an xpub-format key.
+For Ethereum, it means converting the private key into a payment address.
+Please see [`ABCWalletInfo`](#abcwalletinfo) for documentation on the various key types Airbitz understands.
 If your currency is not documented in that section, please submit a pull request to [the documentation](https://github.com/Airbitz/airbitz-docs/tree/full-api-docs).

-The `type` and `id` properties should remain unchanged.
-The core mangages the `dataKey` and `syncKey` keys, so the currency plugin should leave those unchanged as well.

 | Param | Type | Description |
 | --- | --- | --- |
 | walletInfo | [`ABCWalletInfo`](#abcwalletinfo) | The private keys to the wallet. |

+The core will treat the returned object as the `keys` member of a new [`ABCWalletInfo`](#abcwalletinfo) object.
+The core also manages the `dataKey` and `syncKey`, so the currency plugin does not need to worry about those either.

 ### makeEngine